saylesss88/nix-book/src/nix/hardening_NixOS.md

 left comment warnings.
 The following guide explains kernel hardening and many of the parameters above:
 [Linux Hardening Guide](https://madaidans-insecurities.github.io/guides/linux-hardening.html)

+> ❗ If you are ever unsure about a setting that you want to harden and think
+> that it could possibly break your system you can always use a specialisation
+> reversing the action and choose it's generation at boot up.
+For example, to
+> force-reverse the above settings you could:
+>
+> ```nix
+> # configuration.nix
+> specialisation.no-kernel-mods.configuration = {
+>    boot.kernel.sysctl = lib.mkForce {}
+> };
+> ```
+>
+> - You would see a generation named `no-kernel-mods` in your generation menu at
+>   boot up giving you a safety hatch.
+You shouldn't need it here, but on more
+>   sketchy or experimental settings it doesn't hurt to have an out.

 ## Hardening Boot Parameters